-The name refers to an ancient stretch of land that stretched along the Mediterranean coast and parts of today's two states Lebanon and Syria included.
+The name refers to an ancient stretch of land that stretched along the Mediterranean Sea and parts of today's two states Lebanon and Syria included.
 The Semitic people of the Phoenicians (also Phoenicians or Phoenicians) immigrated here towards the end of the 3rd millennium.
-In the Bible is the area of the Israelites described as "Land of the Red Purple" (Greek Phoinike = Purple) because of the purple snail secretions used there for the coloration of textiles.
+In the Bible is the area of the Israelites described as "land of the red purple" (Greek Phoinike = purple) because of the purple snail secretions used there for the coloration of textiles.
 In the Bible, the inhabitants are referred to as Canaanites or the name of their cities, especially as Sidonites.
 The Phoenicians settled in North Africa (Carthage) were called Punier by the Romans.
 Phenicia was never a political entity, but consisted of several city-states.
 Significant were Arados (Arwad), Berytos (Beirut), Byblos (Djebeil), Sidon (Sayda), Tripoli (Tarãbulus), Tyros (Sur) and Ugurit (Latakia).
 Until 1200 BC BC, the Phoenicians were under cultural and political influence Egypt, then the two cities Sidon and Tyros gained a dominant position.

 It is noteworthy that the Phoenicians in the 15th century BC.
 Developed the first verifiable alphabet, which consisted of only 29 phonograms, as well as in the 2nd century BC.
-The Blowpipe (Glass blowing) invented.
+The Blowpipe (Glassblowing) invented.
 Both were later adopted by the Greeks.
-They were among the most important winegrowing peoples in the antiquity, They grew their vines on rocky ground and mastered extensive viticulture techniques as early as the 2nd millennium BC.
+They were among the most important winegrowing peoples in the antiquity, They grew their vines on rocky ground and already mastered extensive viticulture techniques in the 2nd millennium BC.
 From cider, they made an acid, vinegar-like drink, which they called Shekar.
 Due to the geographical location, the Phoenicians were a seafaring people.
-As courageous seafarers and able merchants they became the dominant seafaring and trading people in the Mediterranean.
+As courageous navigators and able merchants, they became the dominant seafaring and trading people in the Mediterranean.
 There are trips beyond the strait of Gibraltar and into the Atlantic to the British Isles.
 They established bases, colonies and trade branches, so in many coasts and on islands in the Mediterranean Albania.
 Balearic Islands (especially Mallorca), Canary Islands.
 Corsica.
 Malta.
 Morocco.
 Portugal.
 Rhodes.
 Sicily and Spain,